Eastern Indoor Championships

 The Eastern Indoor Championships also known as the Eastern States Indoor Championships was a men's and women's indoor tennis tournament founded in 1944.
 It was organized by the Eastern Lawn Tennis Association (today known as USTA Eastern).
 It was originally played on wood courts, then switching later to carpet courts until 1977 when it was discontinued.

 History

-In February 1944 the Eastern Indoor Championships were established.
+In February 1944, the Eastern Indoor Championships were established.
 The first two editions were played at the Bassford-Wood Courts, Lexington Avenue, New York City.
-This tournament is particular notable for allowing Althea Gibson the tennis player and black woman to play in a major United States Lawn Tennis Association tournament, where she advanced to the quarter finals in the singles but was beaten by nationally ranked Betty Rosenquest, who won the event that year.
+This tournament is particular notable for allowing the tennis player and black woman Althea Gibson to play in a major United States Lawn Tennis Association tournament.
+Se advanced to the quarter finals in the singles, but was beaten by nationally ranked Betty Rosenquest, who won the event that year.
 The tournament was mainly played in New York City, in particular in Manhattan and the Bronx.
-It was also held in Bergen, New York, Hackensack, New Jersey and Waldwick, New Jersey.
-The tournament was discontinued in 1977 as part of the ILTF Independent Tour and became a regional USTA circuit event.
+It was also held in Bergen, New York, Hackensack, New Jersey, and Waldwick, New Jersey.
+The tournament was discontinued in 1977 as part of the ILTF Independent Tour, and became a regional USTA circuit event.